RainbowMiner/RainbowMiner/README.md

         "FocusWallet": "ETC,ERG"
     }

-This example will focus mining operations to pool Ethermine, comparing this pool's profitability of ETC and ERG, only.
+This example will focus mining operations to pool Nanopool, comparing this pool's profitability of ETC and ERG, only.
 No other pool will be mined.

 #### Allow mining algorithm when pool hashrate equals to 0